yiisoft/yii2/UPGRADE.md

 ----------------------

 * The signature of `yii\helpers\BaseInflector::transliterate()` was changed.
 The method is now public and has an extra optional parameter `$transliterator`.
+* If you override `yii\web\UrlRule` you have to know that the `pattern` matching group names are being replaced with the placeholders on class initialization to support wider range of allowed characters.
+If you implement `parseRequest()` or `createUrl()` and rely on parameter names, call `substitutePlaceholderNames()` in order to replace temporary IDs with parameter names after doing matching.

 Upgrade from Yii 2.0.5
 ----------------------